Eight-year Grammar School

 1) the average school results from all subjects in the fourth and the fifth year of the elementary school (only the school results for the first semester are presented) did not exceed the value of 1.3

 2) the average school results from all subjects in the fourth and the fifth year of the elementary school (only the school results for the first semester are presented) did not exceed the value of 1.2

 3) the average school results of the three following subjects (Mathematics, Natural History, National History and Geography) in the fifth year of the elementary school (only the school results for the first semester are presented) did not exceed the value of 1.0 and the total school results from all subjects in the fourth and the fifth year (only the school results for the first semester are presented) does not exceed the value of 1.5

 4) placed first down to fifth in a regional or district round of a mathematics, chemistry, physics, geography or astronomy competition, or alternatively a competition in Czech language or an equivalent competition announced by the Ministry of Education, Youth and Sports or by schools (such as the Maths Kangaroo, IT Merit Badge)

 5) passing a certified English, German or Spanish language examination at Level A2 and higher (e.g. KET, PET, FIN in DEUTSCH 2, FLYERS)

 6) based on the current and documented membership in Mensa Czech Republic (IQ value is greater than or equal to 130)

 7) placed in the top 30% of a logic competition organised by Mensa Czech Republic in a regional round at least once in the course of studies at the elementary school

-8) based on the decision made by the headmistress of PRIGO Medical and Science Grammar School by exercising discretion in the recognition of type-equivalent or similar achievements listed in Points 4) and 5), worthy of special consideration
+8) based on the decision made by the headmistress of PRIGO Secondary Grammar School of Medicine and Natural Sciences by exercising discretion in the recognition of type-equivalent or similar achievements listed in Points 4) and 5), worthy of special consideration

 You can find more information on our Grammar School here.